 Streamlining your customer experience will resolve pain points before you know it.
 From advertising to the point of purchase, and even to re-targeting customers, ensure your customer can get from points A to B with little to no resistance.

 Generally speaking, there are four primary pain points:

 - Financial pain points: Are your customers overspending elsewhere?
 You should aim to offer better value, lower prices, or greater deals on products or services.

 - Productivity pain points: Are your customers spending too much time during the customer experience on other websites?
 Build an easy-to-navigate website. .

 - Process pain points: Can your customers easily make use of your user applications?
 Strive for non-complicated profile and account systems, as well as tools like live chat and intuitive user interface (UI), such as interactive toolbars.

 - Support pain points: Can you cater to all of your audience?
 Provide different language options, methods of contacting you, and ways to help if they get halted at any point of the customer journey.

 Identifying these pain points and how they affect your customers is vital.
-You can opt to be more formal, such as conducting customer and sales research, or rely on more casual feedback.
-Requesting testimonials or talking to customers directly garners more precise feedback for addressing their pain points and improving your customer experience.
+You can opt to be more formal, such as conducting customer and sales research, or rely on more casual feedback like social media posts.

 - Optimizing productivity: How can you help customers use their time as efficiently as possible?
 Removing the amount of clicks and pages it takes to reach the customer’s ultimate destination, removing steps from a user journey, and even optimizing a website checkout process expends less of your customers’ time.